pwyq/netron/DEVELOPMENT.md

 - Mark all AIRunner supported operations when loading
 - fix ONNX export (.py)
 - only add stuff to local client, haven't changed `view-browser.js` (webpage client)
-- group items
 - add custom attr to the main box (the white one)
-- dumpGraph.py todo
+- dumpGraph.py
     - test white-space path
     - test on linux/macOS
 https://github.com/onnx/onnxmltools

 # Done
+- group items
 - test if custom attr works in product
 - id issue. some graph nodes don't have id, but use time as id instead
 - customAttr obj value (no use), maybe delete that? (i add comment)